nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - The `-n` name field is the only compulsory field required to add a contact.
 The rest are optional.
 - Up to five other `flags` and `details` can be specified.
 - ConTech also has built-in duplicate checkers, in case you accidentally add the same contact twice.
+- Additional input between the `add` command and the first detail flag will be treated as erroneous input and discarded.

 Expected outcome of usage: